By Glen C. Strathy

 Impact Character Signpost #1:

 This is an event that introduces the impact character and gives the main character and the reader a glimpse of a different approach to dealing with problems.
 Again, the impact character's approach may or may not appear successful at first.

 Impact Character Signpost #2:

-The second signpost of the impact character's story mark's a change in the impact character's influence that intensifies his impact on the main character.
+second signpost of the impact character's story shows his deepening influence on the main character.